pyfar/pyfar/CONTRIBUTING.rst

     $ ruff pyfar tests
     $ pytest

    ruff must pass without any warnings for `./pyfar` and `./tests` using the default or a stricter configuration.
 Ruff ignores a couple of PEP Errors (see `./pyproject.toml`).
-If necessary, your linting configuration in your IDE accordingly.
+If necessary, adjust your linting configuration in your IDE accordingly.

 6. Commit your changes and push your branch to GitHub::